mountainkidai/rfSEClub/Ai/Story/000_index.md

-# Article Index: Chronological Journey from First Principles to AI Evolution
+# Chronological Journey from First Principles to AI Evolution

 1. **Introduction: Connecting “Stuff” to Smart Systems**